 The education requirements for the CFA and CIA credentials are similar.
 After all, they both allow candidates to substitute qualified work experience.

-Before you sit for the CFA exam, you must meet certain education OR work experience requirements.
+Before you sit for the CFA exam, you must meet certain requirements for education OR work experience.
 The choice of substituting work experience for a college degree is unusual among accounting credentials.
 Therefore, this option makes the CFA application requirements somewhat unique.

 Alternatively, CFA eligibility also allows for a combination of education and work experience that adds up to 4,000 hours.
 If you have any questions about your CFA Level 1 registration eligibility, you can contact the CFAI.

-To take part in the CIA program, you must have an associate’s degree (two-year college degree) or an alternative like a Diploma of Higher Education.
+To participate in the CIA program, you must have an associate’s degree (two-year college degree) or an alternative like a Diploma of Higher Education.
 And like the CFA, the CIA exam eligibility rules do not specify a major.

 The CIA education requirement may be waived if you have seven or more years of experience in internal audits.
 Regardless, your journey toward becoming a Certified Internal Auditor might be quicker if you pursue a two-year college degree instead of working for seven.